espocrm/documentation/docs/development/hooks.md

 * *afterOptOut* - when a target clicks an opt-out link, data are passed in the 3rd $data argument
 * *afterCancelOptOut* - when a target subscribes again
-* *afterOptIn* - when a target opts-in through Lead Capture, data are passed in the 3rd $data argument (since 5.6.9)
+* *afterOptIn* - when a target opts-in through Lead Capture, data are passed in the 3rd $data argument

 #### Meeting / Call